 Students are cautioned that, in conducting their research, they should prepare their notes by (a) either quoting material exactly (using quotation marks) at the time they take notes from a source; or (b) departing completely from the language used in the source, putting the material into their own words.
 In this way, when the material is used in the paper or project, the student can avoid plagiarism resulting from verbatim use of notes.
 Both quoted and paraphrased materials must be given proper citations.

 Cheating is defined as the act of obtaining or attempting to obtain or aiding another to obtain academic credit for work by the use of any dishonest, deceptive or fraudulent means.
 Examples of cheating during an examination would include, but not be limited to the following: copying, either in part or in whole, from another test or examination; discussion of answers or ideas relating to the answers on an examination or test unless such discussion is specifically authorized by the instructor; giving or receiving copies of an exam without the permission of the instructor; using or displaying notes; "cheat sheets," or other information or devices inappropriate to the prescribed test conditions, as when the test of competence includes a test of unassisted recall of information, skill, or procedure; allowing someone other than the officially enrolled student to represent the same.

-It is often appropriate for students to study together or to work in teams on projects.
-However, such students should be careful to avoid use of unauthorized assistance, and to avoid any implication of cheating, by such means as sitting apart from one another in examinations, presenting the work in a manner which clearly indicates the effort of each individual, or such other method as is appropriate to the particular course.
+Students often study together or to work in teams on projects.
+However, care should be taken to avoid use of unauthorized assistance, and to avoid any implication of cheating, such as sitting apart from one another in examinations or presenting the work in a manner which clearly indicates the effort of each individual.

 Additional Thoughts About Expectations of Student Behavior